tmtk75/gen-grafana-panel-json/README.md

 # How to use
 You need to configure `~/.aws/credentials` first.

-Generate a Grafana panel JSON for all EC2 instances in ap-northeast-1.
+Generate a Grafana panel JSON for all EC2 instances in ap-northeast-1 for CPUUtilization.
 ```
-$ gen-grafana-panel-json -datasource CloudWatch -region ap-northeast-1
+$ gen-grafana-panel-json -datasource CloudWatch
 ```

 Switching profile.